I am an Associate Professor of Political Science at the University of Michigan (effective September 2017).

 My work has received awards and support from various institutions.
 I received two Early Career Fellowships from the Andrew Mellon Foundation/American Council of Learned Societies (ACLS).
 The UM Department of Political Science awarded me the Eldersveld Prize for outstanding research contributions.
 I won the Next Horizons Essay Contest on “The Future of Development Assistance,” sponsored by the Bill and Melinda Gates Foundation.
 My essay on promoting localized solutions among aid agencies draws on ideas from my book.

-I’ve been named a Public Intellectuals Fellow by the National Committee on U.S.-China Relations.
+I am named a Public Intellectuals Fellow by the National Committee on U.S.-China Relations.
 I am also a Fellow of the East Asian Institute‘s Program on Peace, Governance & Development, based in Seoul.

 A native of Singapore, I attended Colorado College and received my PhD from Stanford University.
 Prior to joining Michigan, I was on the faculty of Columbia University SIPA, where I taught political and economic development.